How-to Guides, Postage and Mailing

 Why is Data Accuracy Important?

 Data accuracy is critical, especially in the case of mailers, where inaccurate information means that your message will fail to reach the right person and cost you to do so.
 There are many reasons you may have incorrect or outdated addresses in your database.
-Your intended customers might have moved, made a mistake in providing their address initially or given a format unrecognizable by your system.
+Your intended customers might have moved, made a mistake in providing their address initially, or been given a format unrecognizable by your system.
 These simple inaccuracies lead to undeliverable mail and postage fees that could have been avoided with an address cleanse.

 Even more critical than wasted marketing efforts are the implications for companies that deal with bills, invoices, letters and notices.
 These types of mailed content are often confidential and of high priority; making sure that they are not going to be returned or undeliverable is of the utmost importance with these sensitive and vital documents.
 Whether you do a manual or automatic audit of your database, in-house or with address cleansing services, the results will provide a measurable improvement for your business.